matematiflo/SumsOfSquares/SumSq/Cones.md

 import Mathlib.Algebra.GroupPower.Basic
 ```

-We defines precones, etc. and show that sums of squares form a precone (check again)).
+We defines precones, etc. and show that sums of squares form a precone.

 ANOTHER FILE: